Dalvany/dalvany-image-panel/README.md

 - Underline field : field to use as underline.
 If `No underline` is selected, then underline will not be displayed.
 - Text size : size of the text.
+- Text align : horizontal underline alignment.
+Default to `left`.
+- Binding field : allow to use a field to bind text color.
+- Binding : this configuration will appear if `Underline`'s `Binding field` is set to a field.
+It will allow to map values to color.

+Note : when leave an input field, values are sorted and empty input are removed so beware that when choosing the color bindings are not reordered.

 # Screenshot